ESC

 47 00 N, 29 00 E

-landlocked; well-endowed with various sedimentary rocks and minerals including sand, gravel, gypsum, and limestone
+landlocked; has many types of sedimentary rocks and minerals, including sand, gravel, gypsum, and limestone

 Romania 683 km; Ukraine 1202 km